Tuesday, October 31, 2017

 I have a mental picture of my heart.
 It's encased in a block of ice.
 Protected.

-Every time someone says something mean or hurtful to me, every time someone makes me feel that I am not good enough, a piece of the ice that is protecting my heart chips away.
+Every time someone says something mean or hurtful to me or makes me feel that I am not good enough, a piece of the ice protecting my heart chips away.
 It's like an ice sculpture being carved.
 The ice chips go flying.

 I am sixty.
 That's a lot of years.
 Soon all the ice that is protecting my heart will be gone.
 My heart will be exposed.
 Vulnerable.
 Unprotected from. the rude and hurtful comments people make.

 The kids in high school dropped heavy books to see me jump.
-They laughed. at me.
+They laughed at me.
 They were kids.
 They did not know any better.
 Adults do.
 I've had comments made about everything from my teeth (I live in a facility so obviously, I must wear dentures.), to my voice, ("You should learn to speak clearly.")
 Adults have called me names. staff sees that my call light is on.
-But no one helps me.
+But I need help.
 When the staff hears me calling for help, no one comes.
 I wet my bed.
 A piece of the ice chips away.

 A piece of the ice chipped away. when she blamed me.
-She does not understand my lack of balance.
+She didn't understand my lack of balance.
 I wish the staff here would learn about CP.

 I should be tougher.
 Shrug the hurtful comments off.
 My tears begin to flow.
 I visualize the ice that is protecting my heart chipping away.